SeanRooooney/DBZ-695-db2-server/README.txt

 # register tables in ASN

-cd /asncdctools/src/

-edit connection.json and update values for the db2 connection
+edit /asncdctools/src/connection.json and update values for the db2 connection

-python3.6 /asncdctools/src/asntable.py -a   -s BBANK -t DONORS python3.6 /asncdctools/src/asntable.py -a   -s DEMO -t SIMPLE
+python /asncdctools/src/asntable.py -a   -s BBANK -t DONORS python /asncdctools/src/asntable.py -a   -s DEMO -t SIMPLE

 If you get the following error, it might be that the you need to bind